by Texas Homesteader ~

 Tracking Meat And Smoker Temperatures

 One of the most important things about cooking turkey whether you roast or smoke the meat is to only cook it to the proper internal temperature.
-Over-estimating that temp is the most common reason for a dry bird.
+Over-estimating that cooked temperature is the most common reason for a dry bird.

-And I’ve found those little pop-up thingies to be inaccurate.
-If I rely on them my turkey is almost always over cooked.
+And I’ve found those little pop-up thingies you typically find on your Thanksgiving turkey to be inaccurate.
+If I rely on them my turkey is almost always overcooked.
 So I only use a meat thermometer to track actual temperatures.

-You can use an instant-read thermometer placed in the meatiest part of the breast or thigh to monitor the progress of the meat’s internal temperatures.
+You can use a thermometer placed in the meatiest part of the breast or thigh to monitor the progress of the meat’s internal temperatures.
+A probe with a data reader is good, or even an instant read to use when you bring the bird out for basting and such.
 Be sure not to allow the probe to touch any bone, as that could skew your reading.